To the Manor Born: Development

 Peter Spence first thought of the idea behind To the Manor Born in the early 1970s when he was working for BBC Radio as a gag writer.
 One of the programmes that Spence wrote for featured a Cockney comedian, who had recently bought a manor house in an English country village.
 When holding a housewarming party, the comedian invited the previous occupant, a widow who could not afford to keep the house up and had moved to a smaller house in the village.
 The comedian's account of the lady, and the conversation he had with her, Spence later described as a "perfect description" of Audrey.

 A few years later, following the success of The Good Life, Spence was asked by BBC Radio to come up with an idea for a programme to feature Keith.
-Thinking of Keith's character in The Good Life, Spence had the idea of an upper-class version of Margo Leadbetter and, from the account from the comedian, came up with Audrey fforbes-Hamilton.
+Thinking of Keith's character in The Good Life, Spence had the idea of inverting the character of Margo Leadbetter (who was middle-class but trying desperately to climb the social ladder; Audrey on the other hand genuinely was from an aristocratic, upper-class background, but had lost her fortune and was forced into a more humble existence) and, from the account from the comedian, came up with Audrey fforbes-Hamilton.
 Instead of a Cockney comedian as the new owner of the manor, Spence decided on an American who sees the manor while in England looking for his roots.
 The American later discovers he is descended from the fforbes-Hamiltons.
 This was made into a radio pilot in 1976 with Bernard Braden as the American, but was never broadcast because of the interest to make it into a TV series.

 When writing the TV series, Christopher Bond was brought in as the script associate and helped to adapt the series from radio to television.
 The American character was changed, and the idea of a character who appeared to be an English gentleman, but turns out not to be, was thought of.
 It was then decided that this character needed someone who could reveal his real background, and his mother was created, although it was not until Spence had nearly finished the first series that she was written in from the beginning.
 The characters of Brabinger and Marjory followed soon after.
 The first episode aired on 30 September 1979, a year after Keith had played Margo Leadbetter for the last time in The Good Life.